Kickboxer 2: Plot

 One year after the events of the first film, it is revealed that kickboxing brothers Kurt and Eric Sloane died shortly after Kurt's victory over Tong Po.
-David Sloan, the last surviving brother, struggles to keep the family's Los Angeles kickboxing gym afloat with his business partner, Jack.
+David Sloane, the last surviving brother, struggles to keep the family's Los Angeles kickboxing gym afloat with his business partner, Jack.
 He offers free kickboxing lessons to local kids, often demonstrating a technique he calls the "rock and the river" which allows him to defend against attacks while blindfolded.

 Although his will to compete has waned since the loss of his brothers, financial problems eventually force David to fight again in a new organization run by a crooked promoter, Justin Maciah.
 His surprising comeback ultimately attracts the attention of Po, who is revealed to have killed Kurt and Eric in revenge for his defeat.
 With Kurt dead, Po seeks to defeat David in the ring and regain his honor.
 But when David announces his retirement after a victory against Neil Vargas, Po's manager Sanga (who is later revealed as helping to fund Maciah's kickboxing organization) hires a group of thugs to burn down the gym; Vargas goes with them to enact petty revenge for his defeat.
 Although David attempts to fight them off, he is beaten down and suffers a gunshot wound to the leg.
 The injury prevents him from aiding a young student trapped in the blaze, who dies as a result.